Force over Distance: Chapter 14

 “Well,” he said, taken aback.
 “You do a good job of hiding it.”

 She gave him a small smile, which cut the sting of her previous statement.
-“So,” she said, “should we hold a meeting in the gate room?”
+“Should we hold a meeting in the gate room?”

 He tried to imagine waking the scientist and dragging him, maybe literally, to the gate room.
-He tried to imagine standing up there on that spiraled metal staircase, unable to separate from Rush by more than a few feet, in front of the entire crew of Destiny.
+He tried to imagine standing up on that spiral stair, unable to separate from Rush by more than a few feet, in front of the entire crew.
 He tried to imagine telling everyone that Rush had some kind of ‘psychic connection’ to the ship, but, not to worry, the whole thing was under control.
 On a good day, it’d be a horrible experience.
 And this—well, this was already not a good day.

 “Like we did a few years ago.”
 Wray nodded.
 “I like that idea.
 I think we should start immediately.”